Umuzi-org/ACN-syllabus/content/ux-strat-bootcamp/_index.md

 Create a free student account using this [link] (https://www.figma.com/education/?fuid=911538155964104607).
 Watch this [short tutorial](https://www.youtube.com/watch?v=WhlNnf1711M) and [this](https://www.youtube.com/watch?v=jk1T0CdLxwU&t=186s) to get started working on Figma.

+This bootcamp is split into two parts and wach part consists of 5 parts.
+Feel free to move at a pace you are comfortable with, but everyone should be finsished and ready to present the first part (dsahboard analysis and visualisation) within 5 working days.
+After presenting the first part you will have 5 working days to do part two and all its tasks.

+Work smart.